[Last updated January 2020]

 If you arrive near reception closing time this may limit the time staff can give to welcoming you and also reduce the choice of pitches it may be possible to offer you.
 When planning your itinerary, please be sure to refer to the barrier opening times given in the full individual campsite descriptions on our website.

 Where stated, you may use a barbecue on your pitch, but it is best to assume that it must be on legs and well off the ground.
+Never bring a barbecue or fire inside due to the risk of fire and carbon monoxide poisoning - this includes tents and awnings.
 Any restrictions as to the type of barbecues permitted are stated in site descriptions.
 Some sites offer communal charcoal barbecue areas.
 Restrictions are subject to change dependent on local conditions.